snowsoft/laravel-modules/README.md

 ## Creating A Module

-To create a new module you can simply run :
+To create a new module, you can simply run:

 ```
 php artisan module:make <module-name>